dart-lang/site-www/src/codelabs/iterables.md

 </iframe>

-In this example, `takeWhile()` returns an `Iterable` that contains all the elements leading to the element that matches the predicate.
+In this example, `takeWhile()` returns an `Iterable` that contains all the elements leading to the element that satisfies the predicate.
-On the other hand, `skipWhile()` returns an `Iterable` while skipping all the elements before the one that matches the predicate.
+On the other hand, `skipWhile()` returns an `Iterable` while skipping all the elements before the one that satisfies the predicate.
-Note that the element that matches the predicate is also included.
+Note that the element that satisfies the predicate is also included.

 After running the example, change `takeWhile()` to take elements until it reaches the first negative number.

 <?code-excerpt "iterables/test/iterables_test.dart (takewhile)"?>
 {% prettify dart %}
-Iterable<int> numbersUntilNegative =
+var numbersUntilNegative =
     numbers.takeWhile((number) => !number.isNegative);
 {% endprettify %}